Proxem/NumNet/README.md

 ## Requirements

-NumNet was developped in .Net Standard 2.0 and is compatible with both .Net Framwork and .Net Core thus working on Windows and Linux platform.
+NumNet is developed in .Net Standard 2.0 and is compatible with both .Net Framework and .Net Core thus working on Windows and Linux platform.
 For Mac OS users there shouldn't be any problem but we didn't test extensively.

 NumNet relies on **BlasNet** for the low level operations on arrays.
-See [BlasNet](https://github.com/Proxem/BlasNet) documentation for further informations on how to use Intel's MKL for low level operations.
+See [BlasNet](https://github.com/Proxem/BlasNet) documentation for further information on how to use Intel's MKL for low level operations.

 ## Examples